Leading the Field in Protection

 This service by 1st American Protection is on asset protection.
 How to protect yourself and your assets in these treacherous times?
 Insulate the assets from threats by positioning your assets so they are out of reach of government, lawsuits and predators.
 A good asset protection plan is put into place before ever needed.

 Make assets difficult to discover or too expensive to pursue.
 Sleep well at night knowing your assets are safe.
 Frivolous law suits are taking place in America and they don’t have to have a reason or make any sense.
 Recently, a shopper sued a department store after walking face first into a glass display.
 A few years ago, two New Jersey men sued Subway when their foot long sandwich came up short. lawsuits like this realize how important the topic of asset protection has become.

 Do not jeopardize the possessions you’ve worked so hard to earn and fail to protect yourself and family from those frivolous lawsuits.
 Now is the time to restructure your estate or business. for maximum asset protection and tax savings.
 America’s lawsuit epidemic is not going away.
 Learn how to reduce or eliminate estate taxes.

 Unfortunately, most business and or wealthy people don’t do anything and are literately walking around as an easy target with a bulls-eye attached to their back.

-Recently a man sued NASA for not investigating alien life.
+A man once sued NASA for not investigating alien life.
 A fitness club member was injured after stepping on moving treadmill and sues.
 Homeowners actually sued claiming their views were ruined by the erected dunes responsible for saving their homes from the water and wind damage caused by the Super Storm Sandy.

 Know of a technique to shield your property and business from frivolous lawsuits?
 The right answer is being aware of how to get your name off the public records.

 The best asset protection strategy known is not keep “all your eggs in one basket”.
 Meaning you should spread the ownership of your assets among several “entities.”

 A typical individual owns everything in their own name.
 Bond & stock holdings, home, vehicles, their checking, investments, 401 K retirement and savings accounts.